LGBTQ rights in Afghanistan: Censorship

 Article 32 of the Afghanistan Press Law Edict (2002) prohibits publications from promoting "incitement to depravity".
 Likewise Article 27(D) of the Afghanistan Postal Law (1973) prohibits the usage of the postal service to exchange material that is "repugnant to public decency and morals."
-These two provisions could be used to censor the distribution of materials advocating LGBT rights or the general topic of sexual orientation and gender identity issues.
+These two provisions could be used to censor the distribution of materials advocating LGBTQ rights or the general topic of sexual orientation and gender identity issues.

 In 2009, an Afghan man named Hamid Zaher published his memoir titled, It Is Your Enemy Who Is Dock-Tailed.
 In the book, Zaher talks about growing up gay in Afghanistan, and how he eventually had to leave his country to avoid anti-gay discrimination.
 Because the memoir deals with homosexuality and is critical of homophobia, it cannot be distributed in Afghanistan itself, and Zaher's family has cut off all contact with him.

 Human rights reports

 2017 U.S. State Department report

-In 2017, the U.S. State Department reported the following, concerning the status of LGBT rights in Afghanistan:
+In 2017, the U.S. State Department reported the following, concerning the status of LGBTQ rights in Afghanistan: